 The most popular choice of colour temperature for a bathroom is either cool while (bright white) or daylight.
-This temperature gives the most accurate visibility of skin tone and colouring and good balanced bathroom lighting design should be able to achieve this.
+This temperature gives the most accurate visibility of skin tone and colouring and will provide a good balanced bathroom lighting design.

-When looking for bathroom lighting ideas, the following bathroom design aspects need to be considered:
+When looking for bathroom lighting ideas, the following bathroom design elements should to be considered:

 LEDs and Incandescent light bulbs are the most commonly used globes in lighting design.
-Each has its own pros and cons and need to be considered an important part of achieving the overall lighting design.
+Each has its own pro's and con's that need to be considered as an important part of the overall lighting design.

-Durability and low and energy use are not affected by humidity and emit very low amounts of heat and are cost efficient.
-LEDs are best used for task lighting and accent lighting.
+LED's have a great level of durability and use a low amount of energy, making them cost efficient They are not affected by humidity and emit very low amounts of heat.
+LEDs can be used for both task lighting and accent lighting.

-Typical light bulb most commonly used in households today, unlike LEDs incandescent bulbs emit warm soft lighting and use more electricity than other bulbs.
+Unlike LED's, incandescent bulbs emit a warmer soft lighting but use a lot more electricity than other bulbs.
 Incandescent bulbs are most often used for ambient lighting.

 Types of Lighting

-Task lighting refers to increased luminescence to a space for lighting a specific task.
+Task lighting refers to the increased level of luminescence to a space for lighting a specific task.
 There are many varieties of task lights in the bathroom however, task lights are most commonly found above or next to a vanity.
-Contrast is extremely important with task lighting, an incorrectly placed task light may cause increased contrast which will result in excess shadows and lack of luminescence.
+Contrast is extremely important with task lighting, an incorrectly placed task light may cause increased contrast which will result in excess shadows and a lack of luminescence.

 Sconces and Wall Lights

 Makeup mirrors are perfect for those who apply makeup in the bathroom as getting the lighting correct is extremely important.
-Lighting needs to be bright and even, so that you are able to apply colour and blending correctly.
+Lighting needs to be bright and even so that make up can be applied and blended correctly.
 Makeup mirrors are perfect for providing the correct close up luminescence to achieve even makeup application.

 Ambient lighting refers to light that provides general illumination over an entire area or space.
 Ambient lights are a common feature in bathrooms and are usually referred to as ceiling lights.
-Ambient Lighting's purpose is to substitute natural light at night.
-Ambient light is enhanced by task lighting, so this needs to be taken into consideration when organising your lighting design.
-Common ambient lights are pendant lights, chandeliers, ceiling lights and track lights.
+The purpose of ambient lighting is to substitute natural light at night.
+Ambient light is enhanced by task lighting, so this needs to be taken into consideration when planning your lighting design.
+Common ambient lights are pendant lights, chandeliers, [down lights](https://www.houseofhome.com.au/s/downlights and track lights.

 Ceiling lights are perfect for creating ambient lighting.
-Usually placed in the centre of the bathroom, casting overall lighting descending from above the head.
-Ceiling lights are a great choice for brightening a room but, often need to be enhanced by task lighting fixtures to correct shadows on the face.
-Chandeliers and pendant lights are a creative and decorative way to enhance the overall ambiance and style of a bathroom; these fixtures will give off light that opens up an entire room, just remember to combine with other lighting fixtures.
+Usually placed in the centre of the bathroom, casting overall lighting that descends down from above the head.
+Ceiling lights are a great choice for brightening a room but often need to be enhanced by task lighting fixtures, in order to correct shadows on the face.
+Chandeliers and pendant lights are a creative and decorative way to enhance the overall ambiance and style of a bathroom; these fixtures will give off light that will open up an entire room, just remember to combine with other lighting fixtures.

 Our Tip: Chandeliers and pendant should be hung high enough that they are safely out of the way.